elsabo/watsoniot-python/README.md

 ```

 ## JSON Data to publish
-WatsonIoT needs accepts json, make sure you create a python class to hold your data and the use the **D()** object
+WatsonIoT needs accepts json, make sure you create a python class to hold your data and then use the **D()** object

 ``` python